LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 | _any_          | _any_        | _any_         | X-FHIR-TENANT-ID          | Custom support for multi-tenancy                  |
 | _any_          | _any_        | _any_         | X-FHIR-DSID               | Custom support for multiple datasources           |

-In addition to the content negotiation headers required in the FHIR specification, the IBM FHIR Server supports two client preferences via the `Prefer` header:
+In addition to the content negotiation headers required in the FHIR specification, the LinuxForHealth FHIR Server supports two client preferences via the `Prefer` header:
 * [return preference](https://hl7.org/fhir/R4B/http.html#ops)
 * [handling preference](https://hl7.org/fhir/R4B/search.html#errors)